Zy0d0x0/HS2-Firmware/README.md

 The password for HS2 Software V1 Beta login is 200510

-But if you still would like to try the Firmware patched firmware to change the "user setup" to the hidden "factory setup" user account this can be achived by flashing one of the following firmware file(s) to your HS2 radio it is then possible to navigate to the "SET" menu and hold down the "PA" button then entering the pin of "000000" When exiting the SET menu and the again navigating into "SET" you should see the new factory menu shown in the following video: https://youtu.be/i6csYBGsueE
+But if you still would like to try the patched firmware to change the "user setup" to the hidden "factory setup" user account this can be achived by flashing one of the following firmware file(s) to your HS2 radio it is then possible to navigate to the "SET" menu and hold down the "PA" button then entering the pin of "000000" When exiting the SET menu and the again navigating into "SET" you should see the new factory menu shown in the following video: https://youtu.be/i6csYBGsueE